parpy-lib/parpy-lib.github.io/docs/reference/buffer.md

 #### sync(self)

 Synchronizes the contents of this buffer with the device, by delaying execution until all GPU kernels complete.

-#### from_array(t, backend) -> Buffer

-Attempts to convert the provided array `t` to a Buffer of the selected backend using the [array interface protocol](https://numpy.org/doc/stable/reference/arrays.interface.html).
-If `backend` is set to `None`, the Buffer is constructed only for the purpose of aiding code generation and may contain an invalid pointer.

 #### numpy(self) -> numpy.ndarray